 oldis the sum of

 t before it’s feeded the genetic operators.
 After then,

 operator_selection( old ) is used to return a new population of decisions.

 new = old = t = init_population() for epoch in range(0, epochs): new = t t = operator_roulette( t ) t = operator_crossingover( t ) t = operator_mutation( t ) old = t+new t = operator_selection( old )

-operator_roulette(6) after then the handled list go to
+operator_roulette(6) and the obtained list go to

 Now, let’s define concrete task and apply skeleton for it.
 Probably, everybody wrote a simple code to be printed string such as ‘Hello world!’, why not write ‘Hello world!’ with using the genetic algorithm?
 We have template such as ‘Hello world!’ which may be used for design of fitness-function.
 In this case, the score is amount of matches with template (‘Hello world!’) for each letter from a sentence is labeled as

 founded_string(4-7).
 Therefore, the score with the greatest amount of matches is optimal for our task.
 Since we defined the fitness function, we need calculate the total score for each sentence inside a list (12-13).
 In this way, the chromosomes are a set of sentences in the list.